About the Book

 What I Thought

-Thanks to Faye and Jess at Darkroom Tours and the publisher Stripes for the copy and paper hearts I was gifted for the purposes of the bookstagram tour and an honest review.
+With thanks to Dave at The Write Reads and the publisher for the gifted ebook for the purposes of an honest review.

 About the Author